TheRogueArchivist/DRML/entries/Cenega_ProtectDVD.md

 ### Protection Features:

-DMI [TODO: Verify]
+[TODO]
+IA item ["mafia_202106"](https://archive.org/details/mafia_202106) confirmed not to use DMI, as all DMI data from this disc is 00.
+DPM is next current suspicion.

 ### Minimum Required Image Format to Run:

-MDS (Assuming this protection uses DMI, currently unconfirmed).
-ISO is confirmed to not work on IA item ["speed-pack"](https://archive.org/details/speed-pack).
+MDS (Assuming this protection uses DPM, currently unconfirmed).
+ISO is confirmed to not work on IA items ["speed-pack"](https://archive.org/details/speed-pack) and ["mafia_202106"](https://archive.org/details/mafia_202106).

 ### Detection Related Information: